7. What specific benefits are there to working with Nola Capital?

 It is paid at the time a client’s project is funded.

-You first need to educate us on the size and type of project you are interested in getting financed.
-Assuming we felt
+You first need to educate us on the background, size and type of project you are interested in doing.
+All information

 We can make recommendations that will help you get it into a format that is acceptable for inclusion in the Master File

-lender is pressuring them to make substantial changes in their current facility or completely pay it off.
-The capital
+is pressuring them to make substantial changes in their current facility or completely pay it off.
+The capital markets can

-will remain absolutely confidential.
-Your business with us is strictly private; our confidentiality agreement and our
+remain absolutely confidential.
+Your business with us is strictly private; our Non-Disclosure Agreement and our

 Engagement Agreement both prohibit us from disclosing your name and information to anyone else.

-Email is the best way to communicate because it is faster than trying to track someone down on a telephone and
+Email is the best way to communicate because it is often faster than trying to track someone down for a telephone call

-We no longer accept any projects that are referred to us by brokers.
+We no longer accept any projects from brokers or other third parties.
 All projects must be submitted directly from the

 Nola Capital Corporation